My Quest For Traditional German Goulash Using the Slow Cooker 🇩🇪

 3 tablespoons tomato paste, 2 bay leaves, 1 tablespoon sweet paprika, 1 teaspoon marjoram, 1 teaspoon caraway seeds, 1 teaspoon salt, 1 teaspoon black pepper

-• Add broth and pickle juice.
+• Add the beef broth and kosher garlic pickle juice.

 2 cups beef broth, 1 cup kosher garlic pickle juice

-• Remove bayleaf before serving.
+• Remove the bay leaves before serving.

 Storage, Make-Ahead, and Freezing Instructions